 You don’t have to choose between buying the insurance you’re prompted to buy and giving yourself time to shop around.
 Instead, shop around while you’re planning your vacation.

 Get quotes that match up with your expected itinerary.
-If something changes when you actually book, make an adjustment on your policy.
+If something changes when you book, adjust your policy.
 This way you get the benefit of cancellation coverage from the moment you buy your flight, as well as the benefit of shopping around.